Connect with others who understand.

 Disrupted Nighttime Sleep, Fragmented Sleep, and Insomnia

 Disrupted nighttime sleep (DNS) patterns are a frequent symptom of narcolepsy.
-Depending on the sleep study tool used, studies estimate that 30 percent to 95 percent of people with narcolepsy experience DNS.
+Depending on the sleep study tool used, studies estimate that between 30 percent and 95 percent of people with narcolepsy experience DNS.
 People with narcolepsy have a short sleep latency (amount of time it takes to fall asleep), but are often unable to stay asleep.
-People may wake up several times throughout the night and may be unable to fall back asleep for long stretches.
+They may wake up several times throughout the night and may be unable to fall back asleep for long stretches.

 Sleep Attacks